KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 Inputs and output tokens for the encoder respective decoder are not  processed as-is, but converted to learned embeddings of vectors with dimension $d_{\text {model }}$ first and enhanced with a positional encoding.
 We describe positional encoding later in detail later.

-The specific attention mechanism used by [[🧠Deep Learning Methods/Transformer/@vaswaniAttentionAllYou2017]] is the *scaled dot product attention*, which is a faster and more space-efficient variant of the *dot-product attention* due to efficient matrix implementation.
+The specific attention mechanism used by [[@vaswaniAttentionAllYou2017]] is the *scaled dot product attention*, which is a faster and more space-efficient variant of the *dot-product attention* due to efficient matrix implementation.
 For this both queries, key and values are grouped into matrices.

 $\operatorname{Attention}(\boldsymbol{Q}, \boldsymbol{K}, V)=\sigma\left(\frac{\boldsymbol{Q}\boldsymbol{K}^{T}}{\sqrt{d_{k}}}\right) \boldsymbol{V}$